On offer

 Norfolk Coast Path - AdobeStock_43795792.jpeg

-Norfolk Coast Path Map
+Itinerary map for Norfolk Coast Path

-Caley Hall Hotel, Old Hunstanton - Norfolk Coast Path
+2024 - Caley Hall Hotel, Old Hunstanton - Norfolk Coast Path

 The original manor house at Caley Hall dates back to 1648 and was home to the Le Strange steward from 1842-57.
 The stables and outbuildings were converted to provide 40 comfortable and well equipped chalet style bedrooms in 1976.
 Close to Old Hunstanton beach and near to Hunstanton Golf Club, Caley Hall Hotel is the ideal location.
 All rooms have digital flat screen television (with radio channels) and alarm clock, WiFi, direct dial telephone, tea and coffee making facilities, iron and ironing board and a hairdryer.
 This hotel is dog-friendly so you may meet four legged friends in some of the communal areas.